BotSauce/botsauce.github.io/staff.md

 ---
-title: Mod/Admin Commands
+title: Staff Commands
 parent: Commands
 has_children: false
 nav_order: 1
 ---

-# Mod/Admin commands
+# Staff commands

 ## **\setstatus**
 Sets a custom status for the bot.